 As stewards of valuable natural resources, we have the opportunity – and responsibility – to help build a better future.
 By supporting resilience, skill development and social well-being in the communities around us, we strive to create shared value and benefit for all involved.

 We are here to connect and support, as well as learn with our community partners.
-By working with others, we increase our body of knowledge and make progress toward resolving complex social challenges.
+By working with others, we increase our body of knowledge and make progress on addressing complex social needs that impact us all.

 Collaboration is at the heart of our community investment strategy.
 By working collaboratively, we can find and realize opportunities for long-term solutions that can positively impact communities, future generations and our company.
 It also ensures we continue to understand each other’s interests, issues, needs and concerns.